kenlimmj/dominatrix/README.md

 + `hypertexnames=false` for compatibility with subfigures
 + `plainpages=false` to ensure that page number links are unique (i.e. that they work correctly)

-#### Euler
+#### Eulervm

 Since we expect to call and use different fonts in our document (i.e. fonts that are not LaTeX's default Computer Modern), we need to tell LaTeX to type equations in the same font.
-[Euler](ftp://ctan.tug.org/tex-archive/fonts/eulervm/doc/latex/eulervm/eulervm.pdf) does exactly just that, and you shouldn't need to call any additional commands for it to work unless you're using something exceptionally esoteric.
+[Eulervm](ftp://ctan.tug.org/tex-archive/fonts/eulervm/doc/latex/eulervm/eulervm.pdf) does exactly just that, and you shouldn't need to call any additional commands for it to work unless you're using something exceptionally esoteric.

 #### nth